 - A statement that there are no court orders that can prevent the parents from legally making the authorization

 - Signatures of the parents or guardian in the presence of two witnesses

 Information for Parents

-Once the minor has returned, the chaperone no longer has rights to travel with, or make medical decisions for, your son or daughter.
+Once the minor is back to home, the chaperone no longer has the right to travel with or make medical decisions for your son or daughter.

-Not only will having the proper documentation allow you to have peace of mind, it can also help to ensure that your son or daughter has the trip that they were dreaming of.
-Instead of having to turn around at the gate because of a lack of necessary information, they’ll be stepping onto the plane to begin a memorable, and exciting adventure.
+Having proper documentation allows you to have peace of mind.
+Further, it can also help to ensure that your son or daughter has the trip that they were dreaming of.